ps-puneetsharma/lewis_et_al_2025/README.md

 # Indexing

-Following is an example code showing indexing of the human genome using STAR.
+Following is an example code showing indexing of the human genome.
 For mouse sample, please replace human genome and annotations with their mouse counterparts from above.

 ```bash